JenniferSpry/peakFlow/README.md

 ## Project

-Takes peak flow values from astma testing tool and displays the results.
+Takes peak flow values from asthma testing tool and displays the results.

+An example can be found here: https://jenniferspry.github.io/peakFlow

 This MVP solution simply takes it's data from a csv file (see `src/data.csv`) and has to be redeployed when changes in the data should be displayed.